weekenthralling/kernel-manager-controller/README.md

 **NOTE:** When creating a KernelManager, if you set `monitor-image`, and specify both `idleTimeoutSeconds` and `kernelConnectionConfig`, the Manager Controller will add a sidecar container to the KernelManager to monitor the activity of the kernel.
 Once the kernel exceeds the specified `idleTimeoutSeconds`, the sidecar container will add the label `jupyrator.org/kernelmanager-idle=true`.
 This label will later be removed by the Manager Controller.

 **The monitor feature adds labels and annotations to the KernelManager.
 Therefore, the serviceAccountName field must be specified when creating the Custom Resource (CR).
-If not specified, `jupyrator-edit` will be used as the default service account.
-Please ensure that the `jupyrator-edit` service account is created within the appropriate namespace.**
+If not specified, `default-editor` will be used as the default service account.
+Please ensure that the `default-editor` service account is created within the appropriate namespace.**

 ## Project Distribution